Sharing your foods and drinks with your dog is harmless in small quantities.

 - Red blood cell damage

-Signs of illness are not always immediate and can occur up to a few days later.
 If you suspect your dog has consumed some of these vegetables call your veterinarian.

 GRAPES AND RAISINS

-They may cause severe liver damage and kidney failure.
+Grapes may cause severe liver damage and kidney failure.

 MILK AND DAIRY PRODUCTS